Donghwa-KIM/CS231n/README.md

 These are summerized from CS231n Lecture focused on tips for modeling

-\textbf{Lecture 2}: Data driven approach, kNN, Linear Classification 1
+** Lecture 2: Data driven approach, kNN, Linear Classification 1